gingerchew/fisma/README.md

 ## Things to be aware of

-- Unlike XState, fism doesn't have a `.start(initialState)` method.
+- There isn't a `.start(initialState)` method.
 The initial state is _always_ the first item in the states array.
 - While actions are passed a "context" object, currently the context is the active state object and it is **not** safe to store or alter that information.
 - `active` and `done` might be confusing, `active` is for the name of the active state, `done` is the status of the machine itself.